wamp-proto/wamp-proto/spec/advanced.md

 ]
 ```

-The `HELLO.Options.authmethods|list` is used by the client to announce the authentication methods it is prepared to perform.
+The `HELLO.Details.authmethods|list` is used by the client to announce the authentication methods it is prepared to perform.
 For WAMP-CRA, this MUST include `"wampcra"`.

-The `HELLO.Options.authid|string` is the authentication ID (e.g. username) the client wishes to authenticate as.
+The `HELLO.Details.authid|string` is the authentication ID (e.g. username) the client wishes to authenticate as.
 For WAMP-CRA, this MUST be provided.

 If the server is unwilling or unable to perform WAMP-CRA authentication, it'll either skip forward trying other authentication methods (if the client announced any) or send an `ABORT` message.